matthieu-beteille/gipher/README.md

 - live data sync with firebase
 - animations

-It's a good example showing how you can structure a web application using elm and signals, everything wired up with start-app package.
+It's a good example showing how you can structure an elm application using signals, everything wired up with start-app package.

 To achieve that, I only used elm libraries (no javascript at all :heart_eyes:), here is the list.

 ### elm-libraries used

-  ##### If you need more advanced features to manipulate signals, use the great
+###### If you need more advanced features to manipulate signals, use the great
    `Apanatshka/elm-signal-extra`

-  ##### Amazing library to work with easings (useful for all kind of animations)
+###### Amazing library to work with easings (useful for all kind of animations)
    `Dandandan/Easing`

-  ##### Awesome library enabling you to interact with firebase in the most 'elmish' way
+###### Awesome library enabling you to interact with firebase in the most 'elmish' way
   `ThomasWeiser/elmfire`

-  ##### And of course a big thank you to evancz for all his work around elm:
+###### And of course a big thank you to evancz for all his work around elm:
   `evancz/elm-effects
   evancz/elm-html
   evancz/elm-http
   evancz/start-app`

 ## TODO